 What Does a Guru Look Like?

 A Sadguru is not an ordinary teacher.
-They can be very difficult to recognize.
+A seeker must sincerely ask: What is a Guru?
+A Sadguru can be very difficult to recognize.
 Their outer appearance might be purposely deceptive.
-There are no rules for how a Sadguru should look.
-They might originate from any country, not just India, and from any ethnic or racial background.
+There are no rules for how a they should look.
+A Sadguru might originate from any country and from any ethnic or racial background.
 They could be renunciants or householders.
-Sadgurus may or may not be formally educated, and none of them have “Certificates of Gurudom.”
+Sadgurus may or may not be formally educated, and none of them have a “Certificate of Gurudom.”

 Remember, Self-realization is akin to climbing Mount Everest.
 For mountain climbing, you need a guide who has been to the summit and knows the way—a PhD in geology won’t do.
 Similarly, college degrees in spiritual subjects are a far cry from direct experience.